|

 Colloquial/Industry Terms:

 Typically, with FCL, containers are delivered, loaded, and sealed for international transportation from the United States at the shipper's facilities.
-Once loaded, they are trucked within the U.S. by land to seaports, waiting to be loaded onto cargo vessels for further transportation from the U.S. to their overseas destinations.
+Once loaded, they are transported within the U.S. by land to seaports, where they await loading onto vessels for further transportation from the U.S. to their overseas destinations.

 Please note that Container Yards are not necessarily seaports.
 CY can be within landlocked city areas.
 They are connected with seaports by rail or truck lines.
-Often, FCL ocean freight rates include ground transportation.
+Often, FCL rates include ground transportation.

 Such trucking is called Pre-carriage and On-carriage, or local trucking.
 That assumes ground transportation from/to CY to/from cargo locations.
-Local trucking is NOT included in sea freight rates.
-If an ocean carrier offers local trucking, local trucking costs are separated from ocean freight costs.
+Local trucking is NOT included in rates.
+If an ocean carrier offers local trucking, the costs of local trucking are separated from the costs of ocean freight.

 Also, note that departure and arrival ports are not necessarily in the countries of origin and destinations.
 Containers can be transported from/to seaports of departure/arrival to CYs in other countries by rail, trucks, or smaller local vessels (fiders).

-Finally, there could be direct shipping from the USA to the destination country, OR with trans-shipping via a hub seaport somewhere on the way to the port of entry to the final destination.
+Finally, there could be direct international shipping from the USA to the destination country, or with transshipment via a hub seaport somewhere along the way to the port of entry to the final destination.
 For example, it can be shipped from the USA via ports such as Hong Kong, Singapore, Hamburg, etc.

-Please note that even though you ship goods from the U.S., a cargo sufficient to fill a 20-ft box (i.e., the volume of your commodity is about 15 – 25 cubic meters), we recommend you consider our Economy LCL Sea Freight Service.
-In certain circumstances, you may find that shipping from the USA LCL is more flexible and reduces liability.
+Please note that even though you ship goods from the U.S., if the load is sufficient to fill a 20-ft box (i.e., the volume of your commodity is approximately 15–25 cubic meters), we recommend considering our Economy LCL Service.
+In certain circumstances, you may find that delivering from the USA LCL is more flexible and reduces liability.

 With LCL, unlike with FCL, shippers are not obligated to load and secure cargo in containers.
-Unless you are experienced in container stuffing, think twice before ordering a full container.
+Unless you are experienced in container stuffing, think twice before requesting FCL.

-Also, if you are shipping boxes, crates, or pallets from the USA and self-delivering them to an LCL carrier terminal (CFS - Container Freight Station), do not confuse it with Container Yard, then:
+Additionally, if you are shipping boxes, crates, or pallets from the USA and self-delivering them to an LCL carrier terminal (CFS), please note that this is not the same as a Container Yard.

-However, if you need to ship internationally larger cargo that is enough to fill an entire FEU, then FCL can be the only cost-effective option.
+However, if you need to ship internationally a larger load that is enough to fill an entire FEU, then FCL can be the only cost-effective option.

-Global containerized cargo transportation from the USA should be safer, easier to organize, and more cost-effective than other services, such as Ro-Ro or Break-Bulk.
+Global containerized cargo transportation from the USA should be safer, easier to organize, and more cost-effective than other services, such as roll-on/roll-off (Ro-Ro) or Breakbulk.
 The only limitation is that the size and weight of the commodity must fit in a 40-foot box.

-Other multimodal sea freight equipment is available.
-It is designed to ship specific kinds of cargo.
-However, sea freight containers other than 20 or 40 feet are typically subject to equipment availability from a steamship line.
+Other multimodal equipment is available.
+It is designed to ship specific kinds of commodities.
+However, sea containers other than 20 or 40 feet are typically subject to equipment availability from a steamship line.

 If you are a first-time shipper moving goods overseas from the USA, do not confuse FCL freight with international moving company services.